Krk Island Croatia: Road trip route, sights & insider tips (2026)

 Golf R — The all-rounder

 The Golf R remains my absolute favorite in 2025.
 333 hp, all-wheel drive, and a chassis that truly shines on the winding coastal roads of Krk.
-Especially on the tight switchbacks between Vrbnik and Baška, the Golf R proved why it has been the benchmark in its class for years.
+Especially on the tight switchbacks between Vrbnik and Baška, the Golf R demonstrates why it has been the benchmark in its class for years.
 The drift mode feature on the closed track was a highlight—controlled sideways driving with all-wheel drive is simply exhilarating.

 The route — Krk Island Loop in three days